Some years bring more changes than others. So what's new for 2020?

 Employer-Sponsored Retirement Plan Limits

 IRA plans.
-IRA (or Individual Retirement Account) contribution limits have stayed the same since 2013.
-The annual $5,500 limit remains unchanged in 2018, and many blame this on low-inflation problems.
-Additionally, the catch-up provision for IRAs is unchanged at $1,000 because it is not subject to an annual cost-of-living adjustment.
-This makes the maximum IRA contribution for those 50 and older $6,500 for 2018.
+IRA (or Individual Retirement Account) contribution limits stayed the same from 2013 through 2018.
+The annual limit was $5,500, and many blame this on low-inflation problems.
+However, the limit increased to $6,000 in 2019 and remains the same for 2020.
+The catch-up provision for IRAs is unchanged at $1,000, because it is not subject to an annual cost-of-living adjustment.
+This makes the maximum IRA contribution for those 50 and older $7,000 for 2020.

 Traditional IRA Income Limits

 If you or your spouse are covered by another retirement plan, IRAs have income limits beyond which their tax deductibility is phased out, until it disappears completely.

 Here are the income range phaseouts for 2020 for those who are covered by another retirement plan — they apply strictly to deductible traditional IRAs: